kubeedge/community/sig-node/openharmony/implementation/KubeEdge Runs On OpenHarmony.md

 # Problems and solutions that may be encountered in the project

-- Problem 1: Binary deployment for Docker process
+- Problem 1: Binary deployment for Docker process.

 Binary deployment Docker: Although there is a corresponding static binary on the official website, it is not easy to run up Docker via static binary.
-The teachers in the community really helped a lot, and one of them provided his tutorial on the key steps to run Docker containers on Android for me to refer to.                                                                                                                   https://github.com/ThunderSoft001/kubeedgeOnAndroid
+The teachers in the community really helped a lot, and one of them provided his tutorial on the key steps to run Docker containers on Android for me to refer to.
+I share to you  https://github.com/ThunderSoft001/kubeedgeOnAndroid

-- Problem 2: Many development boards are not adapted to run OpenHarmony
+- Problem 2: Many development boards are not adapted to run OpenHarmony.

 OpenHarmony is still in the research development and promotion stage, so there are not many development boards supporting OpenHarmony.
-After purchasing two development boards that were not quite compatible with OpenHarmony, I contacted Huawei to apply for an official OpenHarmony development board by participating in the Runhe DAYU200 experience.
+After purchasing two development boards that were not quite compatible with OpenHarmony, I contacted Huawei to apply for an official OpenHarmony development board by participating in the HiHope DAYU200 experience.

-- Problem 3: Some configurations of OpenHarmony kernel are invalid even if set
+- Problem 3: Some configurations of OpenHarmony kernel are invalid even if set.

 OpenHarmony 3.1 release is using 5.10 kernel, some configurations are turned off by default and need to be configured in deconfig to turn them on.
 Then some configurations could not be turned on even if they were set in deconfig.
 After searching and seeking help, I found that some configurations have dependent configurations and need to turn on the dependent configurations as well.
 Check the familiarity of the specific configuration can be viewed at https://cateee.net/lkddb/web-lkddb/CGROUPS.html.

-- Problem 4: Iptables does not work on OpenHarmony after static cross-compilation
+- Problem 4: Iptables does not work on OpenHarmony after static cross-compilation.

 Running docker requires some basic software tools, and many components of OpenHarmony need to be compiled and installed by yourself.
 The DAYU200 development board I am using is an rk3568 motherboard, i.e. arm64.
 After cross-compiling the iptables source code statically, I got the arm64 bit binary file, and copied it to OpenHarmony, but it never worked.
 After seeking help from community teachers, I was able to cross-compile the iptables source code to get the static binary file of arm32 bit and it will run on OpenHarmony.
 The solution was to downgrade from 64-bit to 32-bit, a situation that usually occurs when installing software.